gesistsa/rang/README.md

 #> [1] "3.6.2"
 ```

-## Recreate the computing environment
+## Recreate the computational environment

-The object can be used to recreate the computing environment via
+The object can be used to recreate the computational environment via
 [Rocker](https://github.com/rocker-org/rocker).

 ``` r